 Now is your chance to really get to know a piece of Oregon.
 Are you interested in ancient lava flows?
 Or maybe watching a play under the stars is more your thing.
 Then again, there definitely days’ worth of play around Oregon’s tallest peak.
 And if you want to ramble around a valley known for its food — without driving — you can do that too.

-Celebrate the arts at the Tony Award-winning Oregon Shakespeare Festival, which presents 11 plays – some by the Bard and others by contemporary playwrights – from March through October.
+Celebrate the arts at the Tony Award-winning Oregon Shakespeare Festival, which presents 11 plays from March through October.
 Watch shows under starry skies at the festival’s open-air Allen Elizabethan Theatre, just steps away from Lithia Park.
 It’s the perfect excuse to get to know more of Ashland and the Rogue Valley.
 Spend your next days hiking part of the Pacific Crest Trail, riding mountain bike trails, dancing at a concert in Jacksonville or wine tasting in this very special AVA.
 The Rogue Valley is fun for families too, with ziplines, a mysterious vortex and more.
 Cap off the trip by indulging in a spa day and planning your return to the Rogue Valley for a winter getaway.

 Days of Play at Mt.
 Hood

 Oregon’s tallest peak is a beacon for adventure-seekers.
 In winter Mt.
 Hood attracts downhill skiers and snowboarders and cosmic tubers to ski areas; while snowshoers, sledders and Nordic skiers flock to the Sno-Parks.
 Come summer, the landscape changes shape to the delight of hikers, mountain bikers and alpine sliders.
 You can easily spend three days or more here, play outside and exploring the villages and heritage sites.
 The journey along the Mt.
 Hood Scenic Byway is half the fun, and best of all, you can get to the mountain without driving now.